cfoss-coveo/search-ui/README.md

 ### Test as end-user

+#### Locally (with Docker)

+1. Install Docker
+2. Add an API key to your site settings as described below in [Setting an API key](#setting-an-api-key).
+Otherwise, please see [Alternative to the API key by getting a token](#alternative-to-the-api-key-by-getting-a-token) below.
+3. run `docker compose up --build`

+#### Through GitHub Pages

 1. Push to a branch in your origin remote, in a branch of your choice.
 It is recommended that you use a dedicated branch for testing, which is different from one where you would be opening a Pull request from.
 2. Make sure your repository has GitHub Pages enabled, on that specific above-mentioned branch.

+#### Setting an API key

+1. Add a file named `token.yml` inside the `_data` folder.
+This file needs to simply have a key-value pair of `API_KEY: "[API KEY HERE]"` on line 1.
+The key value can be found at https://github.com/ServiceCanada/devops-documentation/blob/master/search/local-testing.md to replace the `[API KEY HERE]`.
+If you do not have access to the previous link, please see the next section on how to use a token as described below.

+#### Alternative to the API key by getting a token

-3. Since you need a token to communicate with the Coveo API, you can do the following to go to get a token valid for 24 hrs:
+Since you need a token to communicate with the Coveo API, you can do the following to go to get a token valid for 24 hrs:

 1. Go to a search page on the Canada.ca preview such as: **/en/sr/srb.html**.
 2. Open the inspector (developer tool) and look for the `div` tag that has the attribute called `data-gc-search`.
 3. Inside this attribute, you'll find a Javascript object that has a field called `accessToken`.
 Grab the value of that token.
-	4. Replace `XYZ` with the token on any page within the /test/ folder of this project, such as **srb-en.html**.
-	5. If you are planning on opening a pull request with your changes, do not forget to put `XYZ` back into the files.
+4. Add a file named `token.yml` in the `_data` folder.
+This file needs to simply have a key-value pair of `API_KEY: "[API KEY HERE]"` on line 1.
+Add the token value as the key in `[API KEY HERE]`.
-	6. If the token doesn't seem valid, take another one from the Canada.ca Preview server or you may have passed the 24 hours TTL of the token; get another one.
+5. If the token doesn't seem valid, take another one from the Canada.ca Preview server or you may have passed the 24 hours TTL of the token; get another one.

 ### Deployment

-1. Take the content of the "dist" folder and put it on a server.
-Make sure you have a mechanism in place to handle a key/token
+1. The content of the "dist" folder is what's needed for a release / deployment.
+See [Build files](#build-files) section above to generate this folder.

 ### Configurations, templates and parameters